 Pennsylvania's population continues to grow older, with the median age increasing to 39.9, up from 38.0 in 2000.
-The elderly population also continues to grow, with 15.3 percent of the state's population now aged 65 or older.
-That population now numbers 1,910,571, a slight decrease from 2000, but showing a consistent increase each year since 2005-2006.
+The elderly population also continues to grow, with 15.4 percent of the state's population now aged 65 or older.
+That population now numbers 1,946,266, an increase from 2000.

-Other state-level highlights from today's 2008 estimates release:
+Other state-level highlights from today's 2009 estimates release:

-- The Hispanic or Latino population has increased by 50.7 percent since 2000, making it by far the fastest-growing population group in Pennsylvania. - The White alone, non-Hispanic population makes up 81.4 percent of the state's population, but it has decreased by 2.0 percent since 2000, the only race or ethnicity subgroup to show population decline. - Pennsylvania is ranked third in the nation in the percent of its population that is 65 or older, but 43rd in the percent that is under 18. - The non-Hispanic population has decreased by 0.3 percent since 2000, but has increased slightly in the last three years (since 2005). - Pennsylvania's population has grown slowly but consistently since the last Census: the state added 167,227 people, a 1.4 percent increase over 2000. - Overall, the gender split in Pennsylvania was 48.7 percent male, 51.3 percent female.
+- The Hispanic or Latino population has increased by 64.1 percent since 2000, making it by far the fastest-growing population group in Pennsylvania. - The White alone, non-Hispanic population makes up 80.9 percent of the state's population, but it has decreased by 1.4 percent since 2000, the only race or ethnicity subgroup to show population decline. - Pennsylvania is ranked 4th in the nation in the percent of its population that is 65 or older, but 43rd in the percent that is under 18. - Pennsylvania's population has grown slowly but consistently since the last Census: the state added 323,696 people, a 2.6 percent increase over 2000. - Overall, the gender split in Pennsylvania was 48.7 percent male, 51.3 percent female.